 To Kill a Mockingbird is Harper Lee’s most famous book.
 It received a Pulitzer Prize for fiction in 1961.
 Lee died in 2016, but her book will remain one of the most compassionate novels in American literature.

-In your notebook, complete the following sentences by selecting the correct form of the verb in present, past, or future tense.
+Type up the following paragraph, inserting the correct form of the verb, whether present, past, or future tense.

-Probably the most troublesome thing about verbs is that many are what is called “irregular.”
-For example, regular verbs change to past tense by adding “d” or “ed.”
+The most troublesome thing about English verbs is that many are “irregular.”
+Regular verbs change to past tense by adding “d” or “ed.”
 For example:

 walk → walked